-- Status and prestige are interconnected terms - Every status is accorded certain rights and values - Values are attached to the social position - Example: The prestige of a doctor may be high in comparison to a shopkeeper even if the doctor may earn less.
+- The process of assuming the role of another individual to understand their point of view. - Status and prestige are interconnected terms - Every status is accorded certain rights and values - Values are attached to the social position - Example: The prestige of a doctor may be high in comparison to a shopkeeper even if the doctor may earn less.